ajay-4639/qdrant-langchain-cohere-ragbot/README.md

 This React-based frontend application provides a user interface for an AI-powered document chat system, allowing users to interact with their uploaded documents through natural language queries.

-This React-based frontend application provides a user interface for an AI-powered document chat system, allowing users to interact with their uploaded documents through natural language queries.

 ## Features
 - **Interactive Chat Interface**: Users can chat with the uploaded document to get context-aware answers.